 How expensive is a Nevada Bail Bond?

-The state of Nevada has set the cost of a bond at 15% of the amount that is set by the judge.
-This means that you would pay a bail bondsman in Las Vegas 15% of your set bail.
-If the judge determines that you would have to pay $10,000 to get out of jail, you can pay a qualified bail bondsman just 15% of that amount, or $1,500.
+The state of Nevada determines the cost of a bond at (15%) of the amount that the judge decides.
+This means that you would pay a bail bondsman in Las Vegas (15%) of your set bail.
+If the judge determines that you would have to pay $10,000 to get out of jail, you can pay a qualified bail bondsman just (15%) of that amount, or $1,500.
 This may not be cheap, but it sure is less expensive than paying the full amount all at once.

 Best Bail Bond Service in Las Vegas